Hormones and Chemical Coordination — CBSE Class 10 Biology Made Clear

 |---|---|---|

-| Pituitary | Growth Hormone | Controls growth, regulates other glands |
+| Pituitary | Growth Hormone | Controls growth and regulates other glands |

-| Thyroid | Thyroxine | Controls metabolic rate |
+| Thyroid | Thyroxine | Controls metabolism |

 | Adrenal | Adrenaline | Emergency response |